voidlizard/fixme/README.md

 Will see.

-### Is't scanning all blobs in repo and playing all the operation log each time slow?
+### Isn't scanning all blobs in repo and playing all the operation log each time slow?

 Probably, it is.